Restoration of $k_T$ factorization for low $p_T$ hadron hadroproduction: FACTORIZATION FOR SINGLE-SPIN ASYMMETRY

-We next discuss the failure of the $k_T$ factorization for the transverse single-spin asymmetry (SSA) in hadron-hadron collision \cite{VY07,BBMP,QVY,RT07,AB07,DM07} with $H_1$ being the transversely polarized hadron.
+We then investigate the applicability of the $k_T$ factorization theorem to the transverse SSA in hadron-hadron collision \cite{VY07,BBMP,QVY,RT07,AB07,DM07} with $H_1$ being the transversely polarized hadron.
 For the SSA, the parton transverse momentum must be taken into account, and the imaginary part of the polarized TMD parton density contributes.
 Adopting a similar model field theory \cite{BHS02}, which contains additional fermion fields, the $k_T$ factorization for the SSA was also shown to fail \cite{CQ07}.
-The mechanism is identical to that in the unpolarized hadron hadroproduction.
-This is the reason why the definitions of the TMD parton densities in the SSA and unpolarized cases were modified by including the same additional Wilson links in \cite{VY07}.
-The sum of these additional Wilson links leads to the $\delta$-function in Eq.~(\ref{eik1}), which breaks the $k_T$ factorization at one loop.
+The mechanism is attributed to the Glauber gluons, identical to that in the unpolarized hadron hadroproduction.
+This is the reason why the definitions of the TMD parton densities in the SSA and unpolarized processes were modified by including the same additional Wilson links in \cite{VY07}.
+The sum of these additional Wilson lines leads to the $\delta$-function in Eq.~(\ref{eik1}), which breaks the $k_T$ factorization at one loop.
+In this section we shall show that the $k_T$ factorization is restored for the SSA at low $p_T$, where the contour of a loop momentum can be deformed away from the Glauber region.